vaishnavprachi98/technical-interviews/algorithms_datastructures/network_flow/README.md

 > An augmenting path is a simple path - a path that does not contain cycles - through the graph using only edges with positive capacity from the source to the sink in the residual network.
 Pretty much an `augmenting path` is a positive path from `s` to `t` in `G'` which does the extra flow we can push through edges.

-> Given a flow network G D .V;E/ and a flow f, an augmenting path p is a simple path from s to t in the residual network Gf .
+> Given a flow network G = (V, E) and a flow f, an augmenting path p is a simple path from s to t in the residual network Gf .
 By the definition of the resid- ual network, we may increase the flow on an edge .u; / of an augmenting path by up to cf .u;  / without violating the capacity constraint on whichever of .u;  / and . ; u/ is in the original flow network G.

 > Residual capacity of an edge is the difference between the edge's capacity and its flow  = c(e) - f(e).
 From this we can construct a residual network, denoted G' which models the amount of available capacity on the set of edges

 ## Cuts